brandur/sorg/content/nanoglyphs-drafts/027-15-minutes.md

 > Thus KSUID was born.
 KSUID is an abbreviation for **K**-**S**ortable **U**nique **ID**entifier.
 It combines the simplicity and security of UUID Version 4 with the lexicographic k-ordering properties of Flake [3].

 A [K-sorted sequence](https://en.wikipedia.org/wiki/K-sorted_sequence) is one that is "roughly" ordered.
-Elements may not be exactly where they should be, but no element is very far off from its precise location.
+Elements may not be exactly where they should be, but no element is very far off from where it more precisely should be.
 All the formats we've talked about so far -- ULIDs, Stripe IDs, UUID V6, Snowflakes, and KSUIDs -- are all K-sorted.

 KSUIDs move the needle up to 160 bits with: